5. Arthur Christmas (2011)

 Starring: James McAvoy, Bill Nighy, Hugh Laurie, Jim Broadbent, Ashley Jensen, Imelda Staunton, Eva Longoria, Laura Linney, Michael Palin, Robbie Coltrane

-Arthur Christmas was officially the first co-production between Aardman Animations and Sony Pictures Animation, though unlike The Pirates!
-Band of Misfits it wasn’t a stop-motion animation, instead taking the form of SPA’s primary output, computer generated animation.
+Arthur Christmas was officially the first co-production between Sony Pictures Animation and British stop-motion icons Aardman, though unlike the 2nd film of the partnership, The Pirates!
+Band of Misfits, it wasn’t a stop-motion animation.

 Recommended for you: Illumination Entertainment Animated Movies Ranked